AthenaEPI/dmipy/README.md

-# MIPY: Microstructure Imaging in Python
+# dMIPY: diffusion Microstructure Imaging in Python

 The Mipy software package facilitates state-of-the-art diffusion MRI Microstructure Imaging using a "Building Block" philosophy.
 In this philosophy, any combination of biophysical models, typically representing intra- and/or extra-axonal tissue compartments, can be easy combined into a multi-compartment Microstructure Model in just a few lines of code.
 The created model can be used to both simulate and fit data for any PGSE-based dMRI acquisition, including single shell, multi-shell and qtau-dMRI acquisition schemes.